comeonbob/simple-koa2-cli/README.md

 The above command generates the project at `./my-project/`.

+### Doc

+It is recommended to read the [official documents of koa](https://koa.bootcss.com/) first.

 ### Local Templates

-Instead of a GitHub repo, just use a template on local file system
+Instead of a GitHub repo, just use the local template

 ### License